pradeep-officials/DE_Proj_AWS/README.md

 ### Data Extraction:
 - **Spotify API**: Retrieve music data, including track details, artist information, and albums, using the Spotify API.
 - **Authentication**: Implement OAuth 2.0 for secure access to the Spotify API.
-- **Scheduling**: Use Amazon CloudWatch to trigger the pipeline on a daily basis to automatically extract the latest data.
+- **Scheduling**: Use Amazon CloudWatch to trigger the pipeline on a daily basis to automatically extract the latest data using Cron syntax

 ### Data Transformation:
 - **Data Cleaning**: Cleanse the raw data by handling missing values, duplicates, and inconsistencies.